kashamalasha/nightscout-widget-electron/README.md

 npm install
 # Run the app
 npm start
-# Or run in developer mode for deeper loggina and debugging
+# Or run in developer mode for deeper logging and debugging
 npm run dev
 ```